0xNoi/CTF-Writeups/2019/angstormCTF2019/Lithp/README.md

 it seems like a a decimal values to ascii

-write a python script finding for finding Consecutive numbers and reorder as a given array then convert ascii
+write a python script for finding Consecutive numbers and reorder as a given array then convert ascii

 Here's script: